sekullbe/CardDeck/README.md

 event, running an application in Docker that's already optimized to be a single binary with no state is kind of gratuitous, so it's not very important that it be perfect.

+Or you can use Docker Desktop which is pretty gratuitous, but why not.:
+* docker-compose up --detach

 TODO:
 * Add documentation links like an image of a sample card from the GMA manual
 * Allow loading decks from zip files instead of open directories
 * Switch to randomize inverting cards on draw
 * redo in a tool like gowebly or gohtmx
+* Clean up the card buttons so they don't take up so much space.
+Maybe a button for each deck with two active areas.

 Credits:
 * Tarot deck from [Luciella Elisabeth Scarlett](https://luciellaes.itch.io/rider-waite-smith-tarot-cards-cc0) (Public Domain and CC0 license)